-One of the world's most intelligent dog breeds, the Australian shepherd is brilliant, active and friendly.
+One of the world's most intelligent dog breeds, the Australian Shepherd is brilliant, active, and friendly.
 Its background as a sheepdog has made this breed a diligent worker that desires physical activity and mental challenges.

 The Aussie will learn much faster than you expect and be quickly ready to move onto something new.
 Aussies need to be kept busy with work or they become bored and frustrated.
-Dogs sports are ideal for this breed, especially those that engage the Aussie's natural athletic ability.
+Dog sports are ideal for this breed, especially those that engage the Aussie's natural athletic ability.

 03 of 10

 Despite its fancy or even "prissy" appearance, the poodle is a highly intelligent dog.
-Toy, miniature, or standard in size, this breed is gifted with some of the best canine brain power.
+Toy, miniature, or standard in size, this breed is gifted with some of the best canine brainpower.

 The poodle originated as a hunting dog and continued to be a diligent worker and trusty companion.
 Poodles are often seen as performing animals, especially the smaller ones.
 You can teach a poodle to balance on a ball, jump through a hoop, or do a wide range of other actions.

 04 of 10

-Treat your ACD well and the two of you will be friends for life.
-These dogs love to stick close to their owners and make sure everything is running smoothly.
-Like most smart dogs, they are very good at reading people.Continue to 5 of 10 below.
+Treat your Australian cattle dog well and the two of you will be friends for life.
+These dogs stick close to their owners and make sure everything is running smoothly.
+Like most smart dogs, they are very good at reading people and will often be able to anticipate your next move.

 05 of 10